Chinese espionage in the United States: Nuclear espionage

-In 1999, the United States House of Representatives published the Cox Report, which warned that China has stolen classified information on every thermonuclear warhead in the country's intercontinental ballistic missile arsenal.
 Information is collected through espionage, reviews of US technical and academic publications and interaction with US scientists.
 China tasks a large number of individuals to collect small pieces of information (which are collated and analyzed), and individual agents can more easily escape suspicion.
 US government personnel suspect that China's intelligence-gathering efforts directed towards the development of modern nuclear weapons are focused on the Los Alamos National Laboratory (LANL), where nuclear weapons were first developed in the 1940s, Lawrence Livermore, Sandia and Oak Ridge National Laboratories.
 China is known to have stolen classified information on the W-56 Minuteman II ICBM, the W-62 Minuteman III ICBM, the W-70 Lance short-range ballistic missile (SRBM), the W-76 Trident C-4 submarine-launched ballistic missile (SLBM), the W-78 Minuteman III Mark 12A ICBM, the W-87 Peacekeeper ICBM and the W-88 Trident D-5 SLBM and weapon-design concepts and features.

 In 2016, the US Justice Department charged China General Nuclear Power Group (CGN) with stealing nuclear secrets from the United States.
 The Guardian reported: "According to the US Department of Justice, the FBI has discovered evidence that China General Nuclear Power (CGN) has been engaged in a conspiracy to steal US nuclear secrets stretching back almost two decades.
 Both CGN and one of the corporation's senior advisers, Szuhsiung Ho, have been charged with conspiring to help the Chinese government develop nuclear material in a manner that is in clear breach of US law."

 A 2022 report by Strider Technologies, a strategic intelligence firm, found that over the past two decades, China has recruited at least 154 Chinese scientists from LANL to support China's development of military technologies that pose threats to US national security.